Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Mating Process

 After all the dancing and croaking, if the hen in question likes what she sees, she’ll raise her shoulders, flattening herself out, to announce her readiness for love.
 This is when the rooster’s true dance takes place.
-He leaps onto his female’s back, not so graciously balancing with one foot on the sides of her shoulders.
-This odd perch is called Threading.
+He leaps onto his female’s back, not so graciously balancing on her body.
+This odd perch is called threading.

-Once the threading is done, the rooster gets another step closer to mating by using his beak to grab the hen’s neck and pull her neck back.
+Once the threading is done, the rooster gets another step closer to mating by using his beak to grab the hen’s neck.
 This is when he lowers himself and slides his tail under his lady friend.
 The accepting hen then pushes her cloaca against that of her male.
 When the cloacas meet, without penetration, the sperm is deposited onto the female’s cloaca opening.
 The hen takes the sperm in so the process of fertilization can begin.
-After all the dancing and touching of cloacas both the hen and rooster go on about their business while the sperm does its business.
+After all the dancing and touching of cloacas, both the hen and rooster go on about their business while the sperm does its business.

 rooster with open wings